berkaslann/basic_mcu/README.md

   *  Data Memory (2x8 bits)
   *  8x8 Output Memory

 Inıtial and final project reports can be found in this repository.
 All the building blocks and their design choices are explained in detail.
-Conceptual design drawings and images of schematics, layout(only some parts are drawn), test results are given..
+Conceptual design drawings and images of schematics, layout(only some parts are drawn), test results are given.
 Since the design was made in the laboratory computers, design files are not available.